sentinel-energy/intercomparison-database/README.md

 ## Release notes
+### Release 1.2 (15/12/2022)
+- Update of the main intercomparison database (``sentinel_intercomparison_scenario_data_r1.2.csv``) to include results from two new models, PROMETHEUS and PyPSA.
+- Addition of the in-depth experiments on harmonisation between models to coincide with submission of Deliverable 8.4 of the SENTINEL project.

 ### Release 1.0 (25/02/2022)
-Initial release to coincide with submission of Deliverable 8.2 of the SENTINEL project.
+- Initial release to coincide with submission of Deliverable 8.2 of the SENTINEL project.

 <br />

 ## Studies contributing to the scenario ensemble
-Seven models (or combinations of models) contributed to the current release of the intercomparison database.
-Further details about the models can be
+Seven models (or combinations of models) contributed to the current release of the intercomparison database:

 -	[Calliope][Calliope] (coupled with [DESSTINEE][DESSTINEE] and [HEB][HEB] for inputs)